 Experience and Qualification Requirements

 Master’s Degree required (Doctoral degree preferred) in teaching/education.
-The ideal candidate will have experience with edTPA as well as hold a Special Education endorsement.
+The ideal candidate will have experience with edTPA.
 Knowledge of the K-12 school curriculum is paramount to this position.
 The candidate should have experience implementing project-based learning and/or service learning instruction, as well as a knowledge of summative and formative assessment purposes and methodologies.
 The professor should have familiarity with state and national curriculum standards and research based practices, Teacher Standards and Practices Commission licensure standards and requirements for initial licensure.

 Candidate must be actively engaged in a Christian congregation and able to identify with and support the NCU Theological Context for Community statement.